-Prescription drugs and related content
+Healthcare, prescription drugs, and related content

 When these types of ads meet our policy requirements, they can be shown only in countries that allow ads for that specific product or service.
 For example, a certain alcohol-related ad might be able to appear to people in the U.S. but not to people in China.
 Where your ad can appear will vary, so read the policy to see what restrictions there are for the countries that your ad campaign targets.

 - Consumer advisories